Liquid Organic Matter

 Small Home Garden

-2-5 mL per gallon of water as needed, daily or every other day.
-If you live in dry area may need to use at 5 mL per gallon depending on water holding capacity of the soil or medium.
-You may need to reduce if soil taking longer to dry up than expected.
+2-5 mL per gallon of water as needed, daily, or every other day.
+If you live in a dry area, growers may need to use 5 mL per gallon depending on the water holding capacity of the soil or medium.
+They may need to reduce if the soil takes longer to dry up than expected.

-0.5-3 mL per gallon of water during every nutrient application depending on water holding capacity of pot.
-Do Not use early in veg as roots will not be established enough and it will hold too much water in the pot taking 3 plus days to dry.
+0.5-3 mL per gallon of water during every nutrient application, depending on the water holding capacity of the pot.
+Do Not use it early in veg as roots will not be established enough, and it will hold too much water in the pot taking 3 plus days to dry.

-Speak with a GLB Representative for more information or ask see the feed chart.
+Speak with a GLB Representative for more information or see the feed chart.